philomates/philomates.github.io/site_generator/content/md/posts/2021-10-08-jsc-intricacies-during-feature-development.md

 ## wrap-up

-So this time around talking about feature implementation in JSC we saw how to get different types of test coverage, some trickiness with exceptions and scopes, as well as some approaches to exploring performance and memory issues.
+In this second post about JSC feature development we covered how to get different types of test coverage, some trickiness with exceptions and scopes, as well as some approaches to exploring performance and memory issues.

 That concludes my experiences so far with implementation work in JSC.

-Hope you found it interesting and I'm looking forward to sharing more about my experiences hacking open source web compilers as a part of a worker-owned collective.
+Hope you found it interesting and I'm looking forward to sharing more write-ups as I continue my experiences hacking on open source web compilers at Igalia.